-To provide for the independence of the auditing services division, its personnel report functionally to the RI Board through the RI Audit Committee and administratively to the general secretary.
+To provide for the independence of Auditing Services, its personnel report functionally to the RI Board through the RI Audit Committee and administratively to the general secretary.
 The general secretary shall counsel the RI Audit Committee chair regarding the potential removal or replacement of the general auditor.